 Gorillas live in groups called "troops".
 Each troop has a silverback male gorilla that is in charge and protects the troop.
 Gorillas only live in the forests of Africa, along the equator.
-They spend most of their time eating and sleeping.
-They make new nests to sleep in each night.
 Video Link: Impamo (3 years old at the time of the video), is learning to make his own nest.

-Slide 7-10:
+Slide 7-9: